search-apply/.github/profile/readme.md

-# Search & Apply
+# Search&Apply

-**Search & Apply** is a job search and application automation platform focused on improving transparency, efficiency, and outcomes in the hiring process.
+**Search&Apply** is a job search and application automation platform focused on improving transparency, efficiency, and outcomes in the hiring process.

 The project is a **technical automation platform** designed to eliminate routine and repetitive work in the job application process.